 Q. What will my schedule be for the academy?

-The normal hours of the Academy are 7:00 am to 5:30 pm Monday-Thursday for approximately 22 weeks.
+The normal hours of the Henderson Police Academy are 6:00 am to 4:00 pm Monday-Thursday for approximately 24 weeks.
 Of course, these times are subject to change to accommodate specialized training.

 Q. Is there an age limit for applying?

 You must be 21 years old or older when submitting the online application.
-There is no maximum age cut-off.
+There is no maximum age limit.

 Q. Are there any physical requirements to be an officer?

-A. Applicants should be aware of the physical nature of the job duties and the probability that officers must occasionally subdue and overcome the physical resistance of combatant suspects in the process of making arrests.
+A. Applicants should be aware of the physical nature of the job duties and the probability that officers must occasionally overcome the physical resistance of combatant suspects in the process of making arrests.
 Other physical duties include pursuing fleeing suspects, performing rescue operations in emergencies, performing CPR and first aid in medical emergencies until advanced medical assistance arrives, and navigating obstacles and varied terrain while in the performance of duties and response to calls for service.
-Links to the Physical Fitness Test in the section of this website for Hiring and Selection Process.
+Links to the Physical Fitness Test details are in the section of this website for Hiring and Selection Process.
 We use the NV P.O.S.T.
 Category I Peace Officer Physical Fitness Test standards.

 Q. What documents will I need during the Background Investigation phase of the hiring process?